Kenneth Angell: Bishop of Burlington

 Angell was named the eighth bishop of Burlington by Pope John Paul II on October 6, 1992.
 Angell was installed at the Cathedral of the Immaculate Conception in Burlington on November 9, 1992.Faced with a shortage of priests in Burlington, and a decline in weekly mass attendance, Angell consolidated Sacred Heart and St. Francis de Sales Parishes in Bennington, Vermont.
 He also consolidated St. Cecilia and St. Frances Cabrini Parishes in East Barre, Vermont, and closed Our Lady of the Lake Parish in St. Albans, Vermont.
 After the death of his brother David on September 11, 2001, during the hijacking of American Airlines Flight 11, Angel remarked.
 "Our family was devastated, and yet in times of such crisis you get strength that's rather incredible.
 You don't really know where it comes from.
 It comes ultimately from God, but it comes through many people who are supportive.
 It comes from one's faith and the belief that the Lord takes care of us, and that his will must be done."
-Angell was criticized for his management of sexual abuse allegations during his tenure as auxiliary bishop in Providence, which announced a $13.5 million settlement in 36 different lawsuits in 2002.Records showed that Angell allowed six accused priests to remain in active ministry in the diocese.
+Angell was criticized for his management of sexual abuse allegations during his tenure as auxiliary bishop in Providence, which announced a $13.5 million settlement in 36 different lawsuits in 2002.
+Records showed that Angell allowed six accused priests to remain in active ministry in the diocese.
 He refused to identify the priests publicly, but provided their names to the Vermont Attorney General and placed them under suspension.
 At a news conference in March 2005, Angell described the sexual abuse scandals as the most difficult challenge he faced during his time as bishop.
 He said, "People have been so shocked by all of this and it's a wonderful compliment to us really, in the sense that they expect so much more of us than anyone else and we shouldn't fail them.
 It's been very difficult and difficult for these priests too [who] have been in trouble.
 The victims first and foremost have my concern.
 After that I think of the priests how because of one, one little lapse or something, something terrible happened.
 I can't help but feel sorry for them.
 I decry what they did."

-Retirement and legacy
+Retirement and death

 Angell received Bishop Salvatore Matano as his coadjutor bishop in April 2005.

-On reaching the mandatory retirement age of 75, Angell submitted his letter of resignation to Pope Benedict XVI in August 2005.
+Upon reaching the mandatory retirement age of 75, Angell submitted his letter of resignation to Pope Benedict XVI in August 2005.
 The pope accepted his resignation on November 9, 2005.
 Kenneth Angell died in Winooski, Vermont, on October 4, 2016, from a stroke.